Beyonce Reportedly Interested in Buying Houston Rockets Ownership Stake

 Beyonce Reportedly Interested in Buying Houston Rockets Ownership StakeAugust 1, 2017

-Pop singer Beyonce reportedly is showing interest in becoming part of an ownership group to bid on her hometown Houston Rockets following a decision by team owner Les Alexander to sell the NBA franchise.
+Pop singer Beyonce is reportedly showing interest in becoming part of an ownership group to bid on her hometown Houston Rockets following a decision by team owner Leslie Alexander to sell the NBA franchise.

 On Tuesday, Scott Soshnick of Bloomberg reported Beyonce could be an asset to interested parties by adding "superstar sizzle to any ownership group, likely helping the team with local and international marketing."